tonymullen/matrio/README.md

 # MatriO

-MatriO is a game based on matrix multiplication played to be played by 4 people using a standard deck of playing cards (mini sized is recommended) and a special board.
+MatriO is a game based on matrix multiplication to be played by 4 people using a standard deck of playing cards (mini sized is recommended) and a special board.

 <img src="/images/photo-fixed.png" alt="board" width="550"/>